-The municipality is planning a public information session on Invasive Species in April.
-Probably at the April 21st council meeting.
+The municipality will have a public information session on Invasive Species at the April 23rd council meeting.
+(12:30 at the Community Center on Hwy 620)

 The municipality is on winter burning rules.
 Daytime burning is allowed with fires up to 6 feet by 6 feet.
 This continues through March 31.